nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 ## 6. Set up CodePipeline and CodeDeploy

-1. First, you will want to stop the CodeBuild triggering on every Git commit.
+1. First, if you are using GitHub, you will want to stop the CodeBuild triggering on every Git commit.
 If you leave it in place, your CodeBuild project will run twice on every commit!
 This can be done in the CodeBuild project `Source` settings.

 ![Web Hook](images/webhook.png)